DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <br />
 </div>
 <div class="col-xs-10 col-md-10">
-Come the next business day (Monday-Friday) between 9 a.m. to 5 p.m. to pick-up your items from the Community Room.
+Come the next day (Monday-Friday) between 9 a.m. to 5 p.m. to pick-up your items from the Community Room.
+Or on Saturdays between 1 and 5 p.m.
 <br />
 </div>
 </div>